 Prince Mohammed told Bloomberg News that the journalist had left the consulate "after a few minutes or one hour".
 "We have nothing to hide," he added.

 But in a change of tune on 20 October, the Saudi government said a preliminary investigation by prosecutors had concluded that the journalist died during a "fight" after resisting attempts to return him to Saudi Arabia.
 Later, a Saudi official attributed the death to a chokehold.

-On 15 November, Saudi Arabia's deputy public prosecutor Shalaan Shalaan said the murder was ordered by the head of a "negotiations team" sent to Istanbul by the Saudi deputy intelligence chief to bring Khashoggi back to the kingdom "by means of persuasion" or, if that failed, "by force".
+On 15 November, Saudi Arabia's deputy public prosecutor Shalaan al-Shalaan said the murder was ordered by the head of a "negotiations team" sent to Istanbul by the Saudi deputy intelligence chief to bring Khashoggi back to the kingdom "by means of persuasion" or, if that failed, "by force".

 Investigators concluded that Khashoggi was forcibly restrained after a struggle and injected with a large amount of a drug, resulting in an overdose that led to his death, Mr Shalaan said.
 His body was then dismembered and handed over to a local "collaborator" outside the consulate for disposal, he added.

 Five individuals had confessed to the murder, Mr Shalaan asserted, adding: "[The crown prince] did not have any knowledge about it."

-On 26 October, Saudi officials said 18 people had been arrested and five senior government officials had been sacked as part of an investigation into the case.
-The officials included Deputy Intelligence Chief Ahmad Asiri and Saud al-Qahtani, a senior aide to Prince Mohammed.
+Five senior government officials were also sacked, including Deputy Intelligence Chief Ahmad Asiri and Saud al-Qahtani, a senior aide to Prince Mohammed.

 In January 2019, 11 individuals - who have not been named - were put on trial at the Criminal Court of Riyadh in connection with Khashoggi's murder, and the public prosecutor sought the death penalty for five of them.